AvahSomto/Udacity-Data-Scientist-Nanodegree/Udacity-Data-Scientist-Nanodegree/CAPSTONE PROJECT/Starbucks/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@avahsomto042/in-depth-analysis-of-seattle-and-boston-airbnb-data-200f7ea28c8e).
+The main findings of the code can be found at the post available [here](https://medium.com/@avahsomto042/-eb9dd1e2ab6a).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Thanks to Starbucks for the datasets.
 Thanks to Udacity for the workspace provided.
+Thanks to all those whose work aided me to complete this capstone project.